 So, What is Fatima all about?

-Once just a small Portuguese town in the middle of the countryside, in the last 100 years, Fatima has shot to fame and become one of the most important pilgrimage destinations in Catholicism as a centre of religious celebration and tourism in Portugal.
+Once just a small Portuguese town in the middle of the countryside, in the last 100 years, Fatima has shot to fame and become one of the most important pilgrimage destinations in Europe, probably even The World.

 The town itself is nothing too much to shout about, just a pretty average town with close to 10,000 year-round inhabitants.
 However, the Sanctuary of Our Lady of Fátima is what people come for and it is certainly a sight to behold.